Best 144Hz Monitor for Gaming: Our Comprehensive Buying Guide!

 The monitors default speed is 144Hz but this can be bumped up to run at 165 Hz.
 Faster than nearly every other monitor on the market.
 The only other monitor that can run faster is another one from Asus’ Republic of Gamers line.
 It runs at an absurd 240 Hz.
 But that monitor is sacrificing things that this monitor doesn’t have to.
 For example this one has an IPS panel whereas the 240 Hz monitor runs on a TN panel.

-Is an IPS Panel That worth It Though?
+Is an IPS Panel Worth Buying?
+(Breakdown)

 Yes.
 The image quality on an IPS panel is heads and shoulders above that of a TN panel.
 That and anyone who wants to create a multiple monitor set up will need to get a IPS panel.
 Since you will never be looking directly at your monitors you are going to suffer from viewing angles.
 Getting an IPS panel will fix that.
 Its that simple.
 You need an IPS panel.